 This shift appears as very large imports from China to rich countries (but also very large exports from South Korea, Japan and Taiwan to mainland China).
 But what matters for economic welfare is value added.
 This means more or less what it sounds like.
 If I buy some steel and turn into a fork, the difference between what I sell the fork for and what I paid for the steel is value added, which is either paid in wages or profit or taxes to the government.
 As is also well known from the work of Kraemer, Linden and Dedrick (2011), although the iPhone and iPad are assembled in southern China, most of the value added arises outside China, in particular going to Apple in the US (58% of the sales price of the iPhone in 2010 showed up as Apple’s profits – the amount that went to Chinese labour costs was 2%).

 Assembling components is not a source of high value added, which is why China is trying (successfully) to move up the value chain, leaving low-cost assembly to the remaining low labour cost economies such as Vietnam.
 But it appears likely that low cost assembly will be replaced by automation before long, leaving low labour costs as a weak basis for attracting foreign investment.
-Shenzhen, the world’s largest manufacturing hub, is building on its success as a cheap place to build things and turning into a centre of innovation in its own right.
+Shenzhen, the world’s largest manufacturing hub, is building on its original success as a cheap place to build things, and now turning into a centre of innovation in its own right.

 The future of trade

 Regional supply chains may yet become more global and more countries may join in, allowing a more complex and cheaper division of labour.
 Most trade is currently in goods but services are growing too.
 By their nature, many services (haircuts, restaurant meals) are local and cannot be traded.
-But many other services are amenable to digitisation and we may be in the early stages of the offshoring of many automatible services.
+But many other services are amenable to digitisation and we may be in the early stages of the offshoring of many services.

 But there is also the possibility that trade growth, which has recently slowed, will reverse.
 Protectionist pressures in the US and to a limited extent in parts of Europe, may lead to barriers being erected to free trade.
 There is no doubt that the benefits of trade, which are enormous in aggregate, have not been spread evenly.
 Much of the decline in US high skill manufacturing jobs has been the result of technological change, but some has been caused by competition from China (or we should say, from Asian manufacturing supply chains centred on China).
 There is minimal chance of these jobs returning but that doesn’t mean politicians won’t try, possibly causing great economic losses as they do.